First lets go over what types of insurance exist:

 Total Loss Replacement (typically first 5 years) Purchase Price Guaranteed (thereafter): In the case of a total loss, the insurance company would replace your RV with the same model RV.
 If the model year is no longer sold, you would get the newer model.
 In year six, the coverage reverts to purchase price guaranteed which is the original purchase price of the RV (For our 2016 Airstream, there was about a 2.5% increase over Agreed Upon Value).

 When browsing the forums, I found out about FCIS Insurance in Iowa.
-We ended up calling Alex Willis over at FCIS Insurance and he was able to get us an incredible deal.
-Alex saved us 46% off the price from our previous insurance company..
-Give Alex a call at 800-331-1520 or email him at AWillis@fcisinsurance.com.
+We ended up calling FCIS Insurance and they were able to get us an incredible deal.
+FCIS Insurance saved us 46% off the price from our previous insurance company.
+Their phone number is: 800-331-1520.
 We don't get any compensation from them, we just wanted to pass on some great information to help others save money and have the right coverage.
 We ended up getting a policy with Progressive through FCIS Insurance.
 I read several people say they tried calling Progressive directly and were either denied coverage or premiums were much higher than going through FCIS Insurance.

 We also heard good things about Overland Insurance in Arizona.
 We gave them a call but their quote was 17% more than FCIS Insurance.